pblpez/TFM/README.md

 **Network_chip_consistency.sh** extracts the target genes names from "edge" tables of each consensus individual TF network obtained with Cytoscape.
 Secondly, filters the network and ChIP-seq identified target genes according to their expression levels (genes with expression < 1 RPKM in normal mouse pancreas are discarded).
 Next, compares both filtered lists of target genes to determine targets identified exclusively by network or ChIP approach and targets consistently identified by both approaches.
 The numbers of network and ChIP-exclusive target genes, as well as the common identified target genes are calculated.
 Finally, calculates the percentage of target genes identified by network approach that overlaps with target genes identified by ChIP-seq approach to determine the consistency of the results.

+**Heatmap_Network_chip_consistency.R** creates a heatmap representing the percentage of target genes identified in individual TF networks that are also identified by ChIP-seq analysis of the same TFs.